SashaBausheva/ncbi-challenge-client/README.md

 4. View changes by running local server `npm run start`.

 ## Planning, Process, and Problem-solving Strategy
 I approached this project by first creating my back-end schema to ensure I understand the required structure for my http requests.
-The sequence model includes: sequence name (string, uniue), sequence description (string), and the sequence itsel.
+The sequence model includes: sequence name (string, unique), sequence description (string), and the sequence itsel.
 I also needed to ensure every sequence in the database is unique, which I addressed in my POST routes.<br/><br/>
 After my backend skeleton was set up and tested with cURL scripts, I focused on the view-sequences view.
 I implemented the ReactTable component on the front end to GET (index) and display sequence data.
 The component allows users to filter and/or sort the data by name, description, and sequence itself.
 I then included a Model component to display each sequence entry separately by clicking on the truncated sequence in the table.<br/><br/>
 After the basic aspects of the table were functioning, I swithed to the add-sequence view.
 The form in it allows users to manually input sequence information and submit it firing a POST request.
 If the data is added to the database successfully, the application redirects to the view-sequences view where the new sequence is rendered along with the rest.<br/><br/>
 Finally, I added two more features to view-sequences: Users can now upload multiple sequences via a JSON file and download the entire database as a JSON file as well.